Though one of the most famous TVB opening theme songs ever, I completely forgot about 網中人 (Man in the Net), till two years ago in 2017.

 Second Cantopop Electone arrangement for 2019, and a quick story before I go into details.

 Yup.
-That’s how it happened.
+That was how it happened.
 Reacquainted with the original recording from 1979 thanks to YouTube.
-Then utterly, deeply in love after hearing Teresa Cheung’s recent live performances.
+Then utterly, deeply in love after listening to Teresa Cheung’s recent live performances.

-Alright, story’s over!
-Free downloadable Electone sheet music, registration, etc, at
+All right, story’s over!
+Free downloadable Electone sheet music, ELS-02C registration data, etc, at …

-Free Yamaha Electone Score & Registration Data for 網中人 (Man in the Net)
+Free Yamaha Electone Score & ELS-02C Registration Data for 網中人 (Man in the Net)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.